 - Geographic – While this is a typical concentration risk for financial firms (such as insurer and credit provider exposures to damage property or changes in property values), it can also apply to non-financial firms.
-Natural disasters or other localized events may have a higher impact on organisations that don’t have secondary locations or a distributed workforce.
+Natural disasters or other localized events may have a higher impact on organizations that don’t have secondary locations or a distributed workforce.

-These types of concentrations can be identified by mapping your processes and linking these required resources (vendors, assets, facilities or locations etc) to those processes, providing better insights into those concentrations.
+These types of concentrations can be identified by mapping your processes and linking these required resources (vendors, assets, facilities or locations, etc.) to those processes, providing better insights into those concentrations.

 Interest rate risk